aleshaleksey/fansys23/08-spell-list.md

 **Upcast (local)**: Increase the radius by 5ft for every extra 1MP die above 1 of cost paid.

 **Global**: Create a zone of 200ft with the same properties.
-For every 4MP add either 100ft of radius or 1 hour of duration.
+For every 2MP dice above 2, add either 100ft of radius, or 1 hour of duration.
 (4+1+3+2-4)=(4+2)

 ___